Credit Improvement Richmond

 Your credit score is an important number that lenders, landlords, utility companies, and employers look at when assessing consumers’ ability to secure loan products, apartments, contracts, and jobs.
-If your score is not as high as it should be, you could be turned down for a number of financial products.
+If your score is not as high as it should be, you could be turned down for a number of financial products in Richmond.

 In Canada, credit scores range from 300 to 900.
 The financial choices that you make have a direct impact on your credit score.
 By what exactly goes into your credit score calculation?

 Payment history – The number one factor that influences your credit score is your payment history.
 Being diligent with bill payments will help keep your credit score up.
 But falling behind on bill payments can do the opposite to your score.
 If you’re looking to improve your credit score, start by ensuring that all your bills are paid in full and on time every month.